Internationally qualified midwives' application guidelines

 - You must provide evidence of continuing midwifery education that you have undertaken in the last three years

-- This should also include reflections on your continuing education and how this has been integrated into your practice.
+- This should also include reflections on your continuing education and must demonstrate how this education has been integrated into your practice.

 The Council is required to confirm your identity with certainty and you will be registered under your full legal name.